isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 <li style="margin-top:0px; margin-bottom:0px; font-size:18px;">Long-Term Pass holders who have received entry approval via the <a href="/wphl/overview">Work Pass Holder General Lane</a>, <a href="/stpl/requirements-and-process">Student’s Pass Holder Lane</a>, or <a href="/scpr-familial-ties-lane/requirements-and-process">SC/PR Familial Ties Lane</a></li>
 </ol>

 may still travel to Singapore on a non-designated flight.
-They will be subject to the <a href="/health/shn">prevailing Stay-Home Notice (SHN) and COVID-19 test requirements</a> upon entry into Singapore.
+However, they will be subject to the prevailing Stay-Home Notice (SHN) and COVID-19 test requirements upon entry into Singapore.

 #### 4. I am fully vaccinated, but my child is not.
 Can my child and I travel together to Singapore under the VTL?